Building a healthier feed: Private location trace intersection driven feed recommendations: Conclusion

 \section{Conclusion}

 This work presents a novel approach to constructing a social feed that represents relationships with friends in terms of real-world quantities beyond social media activity.
 This is achieved without exposing one's data publicly or relying upon third-party data brokers via private set intersection cardinalities applied to personal datastores.
-Such an approach ties well into emerging web3 social ecosystems where recommendation algorithms and feed interface choices are paramount and composability and plurality are core goals.
-The system supports a variety of data for intersection, but this paper has focused primarily on the value of private location traces as tools to measure the likelihood of real-world interaction.
-To achieve this, geohashing is used to map real-valued GPS points to strings of arbitrary resolution for matching.
+The system supports a variety of data for intersection, focusing firstly on the value of private location traces as tools to measure the likelihood of real-world interaction.
+Geohashing is used to map real-valued GPS points to strings of arbitrary resolution for matching.
 The value of location hashes for social capital is validated using existing data on friendships and location, and a demonstration app is built.
 This work presents an altogether different strategy for populating social feeds by focusing on private data sharing, user consent, and building social capital.